SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 Example:

-Using the same **grSql.graphit** Graphit file used in the previous example, in the following screenshot the **customer_id Debug** value has been left empty intentionally.
+Using the same **grSql.graphit** Graphit file as in the previous example, in the following screenshot the **customer_id Debug** value has been left empty intentionally.

 ![](/articles/15_web_services/17_Graphit/images/40_graphit_with_parameters.PNG)
 Following its deployment, the Graphit file is deployed as a Web Service.

 ![](/articles/15_web_services/17_Graphit/images/41_graphit_with_parameters.PNG)
 As indicated below, the two Parameters fields are marked as required.

 ![](/articles/15_web_services/17_Graphit/images/42_graphit_with_parameters.PNG)